spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

    select the template file you previously downloaded.
 (Tip: Make sure you search for a folder with .json ending.)
-The contents of that file will be imported into the current database, and you should then see classes like ‘commodity’, ‘connection’ and ‘model’ under the root node in the *Object tree* (on the left) with colorfull icons.
+The contents of that file will be imported into the current database, and you should then see classes like ‘commodity’, ‘connection’ and ‘model’ under the root node in the *Object tree* (on the left) with colourful icons.
 #.
 From the menu in the top right corner, select **Session -> Commit**.
 Enter ‘Import SpineOpt
-   template’ as message in the popup dialog and click **Commit**.
+   template’ as message in the popup dialogue and click **Commit**.
 Exit the Spine DB editor.

    .. note:: The SpineOpt template contains the fundamental object and relationship classes,
       as well as parameter definitions, that SpineOpt recognizes and expects.